vv20/canaveral/README.md

 # canaveral
-Launch pads emulator in C++ using Qt5 and JACK Audio Connection Kit
+Canaveral is a launch pads emulator in C++ using Qt5 and JACK Audio Connection Kit